makatx/CarND-PID-Control-Project/README.md

 **P | I | D :: 0.15 | 0.05 | 5**

 **In summary,** responsiveness to the turn requirement is controlled by the *P* parameter while the *D* parameter controls excessive turns caused by the *P* while at the same time providing strong feedback for sharp turns.
 Finally, the *I* parameter maintains the overall CTE for the duration of the trip.

+## Hyperparameters Selection
+As explained above, the parameters were chosen manually to fit the requirement of keeping the CTE low and the vehicle on the road as much as possible, close to the center.
+Other approach to finding the parameters could have been using the Twiddle algorithm.
+Indirectly though, the lessons on Udacity by Sebastian and their corresponding code exercises(using twiddle) did hint on the proportion of these parameters, which made tuning them easier.

+## Possible improvements
+In this controller we are trying to match the expected trajectory and actuating according to the error witnessed after a time step.
+I believe a better approach would be to first predict the error itself for the next time step and then work towards minimizing it, instead of moving the vehicle first.
+This way, the turning would then be much smoother and would also minimize CTE further since we are not waiting for the CTE to get larger before acting.